streamlit/streamlit/README.md

 <img src="https://user-images.githubusercontent.com/7164864/217935870-c0bc60a3-6fc0-4047-b011-7b4c59488c91.png" alt="Streamlit logo" style="margin-top:50px"></img>

-# Welcome to Streamlit 👋
+# Welcome to Streamlit! 👋

 **A faster way to build and share data apps.**

 Streamlit lets you turn data scripts into shareable web apps in minutes, not weeks.
 It’s all Python, open-source, and free!
 And once you’ve created an app you can use our [Community Cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app.

 ## Installation